jon1nline/django/README.md

     -Created the database for the posts
     -/blog page already shows the blog posts

-2nd commit - blog app created, and also new database for the blog app
+3rd commit - page /newpost created
+    -new posts are registered on DB
+    -after registering new post it redirects to main page with all posts.